.st0{fill:#FFFFFF;}

 This option of filing the OPT online presents the following advantages over paper filing:

-• Your OPT application can be received instantaneously compared to paper filing that could take several days to be delivered
+- Your OPT application can be received instantaneously compared to paper filing, which could take several days to be delivered

-• You can make a payment for the OPT filing fee using a debit or credit card or an electronic fund transfer from your bank account.
+- You can pay the OPT filing fee using a debit or credit card or an electronic fund transfer from your bank account.
 Which is more flexible than paying with a money order or a personal check

-• Common mistakes such as missing signatures on the paper Form I-765 and incorrect filing fee payments are completely avoided with electronic filing
+- Common mistakes such as missing signatures on the paper Form I-765 and incorrect filing fee payments are entirely avoided with electronic filing

-You can watch the video below to learn how to file your post-completion OPT online step by step.
+You can watch the video below to learn step-by-step instructions on how to file your post-completion OPT online.

 After You Apply for OPT